Get your sake on the go with Panasonic's roving mini fridge

 It also supposedly responds to voice commands and can move around the house to deliver your sake -- no effort required.

-lucyhedges spotted Panasonic's Movable Fridge + Sake Cooler on the show floor and says it's currently a concept (check out the video below).
+Metro Tech editor Lucy Hedges spotted Panasonic's Movable Fridge + Sake Cooler on the show floor and says it's currently a concept.
+Check out the below video, originally posted to her Instagram account.

 The closest thing we've come across in the US is the Bud Light Bud-E Fridge, a compact fridge that serves -- you guessed it -- Bud Light.
 Panasonic's Sake Cooler certainly sounds classier than Bud-E.

-lucyhedges spotted Panasonic's Movable Fridge + Sake Cooler on the show floor and says it's currently a concept (check out the video below).
-We're tracking it down to find out for ourselves, so check back in short order.
+We're tracking the fridge down to find out for ourselves, so check back for more details in short order.

-Click here to find out what else is happening at IFA 2017.

 Discuss: Panasonic Movable Fridge + Sake Cooler